speechly/speechly/templates/README.md

 npm start
 ```

-Navigate to [localhost:3000](http://localhost:3000).
-You should see your app running.
-Edit a file in `src`, save it, and reload the page to see your changes.
+Navigate to [localhost:3000](http://localhost:3000) and you should see your app running.
+Open the Developer Console to see speech segement outputs.

 ## Available templates